getty-zig/getty/README.md

 The main contribution of Getty is its data model, a set of types that establishes a generic baseline from which serializers and deserializers can operate.
-By working within Getty's data model, the set of possible inputs/outputs for a serializer/deserializer is reduced to a subset of the types within the data model.
-Additionally, any type that is mapped to Getty's data model automatically becomes (de)serializable.
+By working within Getty's data model, the set of possible inputs/outputs for a serializer/deserializer is reduced from all possible types in Zig to a subset of the types within the data model.

-Out of the box, Getty maps a number of Zig types to its data model, including several types within the standard library (e.g., `std.ArrayList`, `std.StringHashMap`).
+Any type that is mapped to Getty's data model automatically becomes (de)serializable.
+Out of the box, Getty maps a number of Zig types, including several types within the standard library (e.g., `std.ArrayList`, `std.StringHashMap`).
 For types that aren't already supported by Getty, custom "with blocks" can be provided to specify how a type should be serialized or how